 Many entrepreneurs operate with their business processes and systems in their heads.
 They know what they need to do each day and the way they want to get things done.
-Unfortunately when a business grows and staff need to be hired – or the owner needs to take time away from the business – it’s a real liability not having processes and systems documented in one place.
-Today’s post will help with The Importance of Documenting Processes and Systems – Read on to learn the top five reasons to record your company processes and systems, so your business can run more efficiently and effectively even when you’re not there.
+Unfortunately, when a business grows and staff needs to be hired – or the owner needs to take time away from the business – it’s a real liability not having processes and systems documented in one place.
+In today’s post, we’ll share the top four reasons for recording your company processes and systems.
+From these tips, you will learn how to run your business more efficiently and effectively, even when you’re not there.

-Top five reasons to record your company processes and systems:
+Top 4 reasons why recording your company processes and systems is important:

 When you sit down to record your processes and systems, you may discover gaps where improvements could be made.
 You might find better ways to perform routine tasks, reducing bottlenecks, and eliminating extra steps.
 You may decide that some tasks are too time-consuming, and you’d save time and money switching to an automated solution.
 Reviewing how you do things as you record systems can help create better systems, improving productivity.

 When it’s time to hire new talent, a systems manual can dramatically reduce the time you spend training.
 Documenting your processes can also ensure jobs are consistently performed to a high standard.
 Sharing your procedure guidelines can help new employees and casual staff quickly get up to speed on expectations and give them a reference to check before asking questions.4.
 Sell your systems

 Develop a unique turnkey system that other businesses can implement to save time and cut costs, and you can increase profits by selling your operating manual.
 Those documented processes are part of your company’s intellectual property and can be licensed just like your brand name.